 GroupServerStartTime The date and/or time (24 hour clock) that you want the task to start.
-You can specify now if you want the task to start immediately after OmniGroupServer starts.
-You can specify a comma-separated list of dates, with the formats YYYY/MM/DD HH:NN:SS, HH:NN:SS, or HH:NN.
-GroupServerRepeatSecs The number of seconds that should elapse between the start of each cycle.
+You can specify now if you want the task to start immediately after cycle.
 If a previous job has not finished when a job with the same name is scheduled, the scheduled job does not start until the unfinished job completes.
-GroupServerCycles The number of times you want the task to run.
-To run the task indefinitely, do not set this parameter, or set it to the default value of -1.